Additional Locations for Vincent Pierre Duron, MD

 Throughout his years of training, Dr. Duron performed clinical research leading to the publication of multiple articles in pediatric trauma and global health issues.
 His interests include general pediatric surgery, in particular neonatal anomalies, minimal access surgery, and the critical care treatment of pediatric surgical and trauma patients, as well as access to surgical care in developing countries.
 He has been involved in multiple global health projects in Russia, Cameroon, Malawi, Kenya, and most recently is actively developing a trauma registry in Iquitos, Peru.

-In addition to providing pediatric surgical care to the patients of CHONY, Dr. Duron will be named Surgical Director of the Pediatric Intensive Care Unit.
-He hopes to contribute to the astounding care provided by the unit's intensivists by collaborating on protocol and evidence-driven measures to treat our sickest surgical patients.
+At Columbia/NYP, Dr. Duron serves as Co-Director of Fetal Therapy, Surgical Director of the Pediatric ICU, and Director of Minimally Invasive Surgery.
+In his clinical work, he places an emphasis on developing protocols and evidence-driven measures to treat our sickest surgical patients.
 In particular he is interested in the study of fluid resuscitation and respiratory failure in the pediatric surgical and trauma patient.

 - Pediatric Surgery